-We did not have any revenues in the year ended December 31, 2019.
+The Company did not have any licensing royalty expenses for the year ended December 31, 2019.

 Research and Development Expenses

 We do not record our research and development expenses on a program-by-program or on a product-by-product basis as they primarily relate to personnel, research, manufacturing, license fees, non-cash expense in connection with equity issuances to MSK, MIT, and non-employee researchers; and consumable costs, which are simultaneously deployed across multiple projects under development.
 These costs are included in the table below.